boyurby/bubbleSheetScanner/README.md

 # Bubble Sheet Scanner

-Allows teachers to scan multiple-choice question answer sheets by taking a pictures of them by their phones.
+Allows teachers to scan multiple-choice question answer sheets by taking a picture of them by a smart phone.

-`RawPhoto` and `PaperScan` are the implementation of the core functionalities and `RequestHandler` acts as an API that takes input from GET request when hosted on a server.
+`RawPhoto` and `PaperScan` implement of the core functionalities and `RequestHandler` acts as an API that takes input from GET request when hosted on a server.